 Are Maine Coons Clingy?

-Maine Coons are affectionate and loving but are not usually considered to be clingy.
-As kittens, our two were very independent.
-They occasionally allowed us to pick them up but if we sat down they immediately moved off to sit elsewhere.
+Maine Coons are affectionate and loving but are not usually clingy.
+As kittens, two of ours were very independent.
+They occasionally allowed us to pick them up but if we sat down they immediately moved off to do their own thing.

 Are Maine Coons Cuddly?